 FOLIC ACID: A NUTRIENT FOR ALL, SUPPORTING WELL-BEING FROM PREGNANCY TO BEYOND

-Folic acid, often known as folate or vitamin B9, is an essential component that is needed for many body functions.
-It helps make and repair DNA, produce red blood cells, support cell growth and metabolism, and prevent certain birth defects.
+Folic acid is an essential component that is needed for many body functions.
+Folic acid is the synthetic form of vitamin B9 and Folate is the naturally-occurring form found in foods.
+Folic acid helps make and repair DNA, produce red blood cells, support cell growth and metabolism, and prevent certain birth defects.
 Most people know that folic acid is important for women who are pregnant or planning to become pregnant.
 What some may not realize is that folic acid remains a vital nutritional requirement beyond fetal development, and it poses benefits for both men and women, irrespective of pregnancy or fertility.

 In this blog post, we will look into some of the benefits of taking a folic acid supplement for men and women, as well as the symptoms of folic acid deficiency, the possible side effects of taking too much, how much folic acid one needs, and what forms are optimal.